sirikon/ebro/docs/install.md

 This is the recommended way of installing Ebro, as the `ebrow` file can be committed to a code repository, helping to maintain a consistent environment for all the collaborators in a project.

+Each release includes it's own `ebrow` file with the correct version and checksums included.
+This way, for updating Ebro, all you need to do is replace your current `ebrow` with the one from a new release.

+The script depends on:

+- Bash >= 4
+- `sha256sum`
+- `curl`

+Any regular Linux distro should satisfy these dependencies already, but **Mac** users will need to install `sha256sum` (with `brew install coreutils`) and a newer Bash (with `brew install bash`) because Mac's stock Bash is `3.2.x`.

 ## Manually

 - Go to the [latest release](https://github.com/sirikon/ebro/releases/latest), or [any release](https://github.com/sirikon/ebro/releases).
-- Download the binary appropriate for your operating system and processor architecture (check both using `uname -s` and `uname -m`) and its accompanying `.sha256` file.
+- Download the appropriate binary for your operating system and processor architecture (check both using `uname -s` and `uname -m`) and its accompanying `.sha256` file.
 - Verify the binary integrity by running `sha256sum -c <binary>.sha256`.
+  - Mac users will need to install `sha256sum` with `brew install coreutils`.
 - Place the verified binary wherever you want in your system.